MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/Single-Page-Application-with-AD-FS.md

 ---
-title: Build a single page web application using OAuth and ADAL.JS with AD FS 2016
+title: Build a single page web application using OAuth and ADAL.JS with AD FS 2016 or later
 description: A walkthrough which provides instructions for authenticating against AD FS using ADAL for JavaScript securing an AngularJS based single page application
 author: billmath
 ms.author: billmath